BU-NU-CLOUD-F19/Interoperable_Container_Runtime/README.md

 Release #6 (due by Week 13):

 * Finalize report and demo end-to-end
 * Demo with remaining Benchmarks from Chapters 4 and 5.
-[Stretch goal]
+[Stretch goal] - Failed to implemenent full suite, see report for further details.

 ** **
 ## 7. Concerns

-The main questions and concerns we have at this point are regarding understanding how the various runtimes operate.
+The main questions and concerns we had when inititally starting the project was regarding understanding how the various runtimes operate.
 The differences in implementations were not necessarily clear.
 In particular, understanding how CRI-O works, and why it was developed proved to be a difficulty in our inital analysis of the container runtime functionality.

+As of the end of the semester, the primary concerns are in defining how to establish a best practice for what the various container settings "should" be set to.
+This stems primarily from a lack of centralized recommendation as containers by nature are flexible, and recommended limits for one particular application and/or organization.

+In addition, one late roadblock emerged from a follow up discussion where it was clarified what the intended user/use case should be for the application as developed.
+This in turn necessetates determining how to stand up the application as a service running on a Kubernetes cluster.
+Doing so unforutnately will need to be implemented as part of future work.

 ** **